 The Company will be subject to various potential conflicts of interest arising from its and OCC's relationship with OAIC, which intends to invest primarily in assets in which the Company also may invest, directly or indirectly through the Bank.
-OAIC intends to invest primarily in (i) subordinated classes of mortgage-related securities, and possibly other classes of such securities; (ii) multi-family residential and commercial real estate, including properties acquired by a mortgage lender by foreclosure or by deed-in-lieu thereof and underperforming or otherwise distressed real property (collectively, "Distressed Real Estate"); and (iii) single-family residential loans, multi-family residential loans and commercial real estate loans, including in each case loans that are current in accordance with their terms or are non-performing or underperforming.
+OAIC intends to invest primarily in (i) subordinated classes of mortgage-related securities, and possibly other classes of such securities; (ii) multi-family residential and commercial real estate, including properties acquired by a mortgage lender by foreclosure or by deed-in-lieu thereof and "Distressed underperforming or otherwise distressed real property (collectively, Real Estate"); and (iii) single-family residential loans, multi-family that are current in accordance with their terms or are non-performing or underperforming.
 The Company does not intend to invest in subordinated classes of mortgage-related securities which are not created in connection with its securitization activities or Distressed Real Estate and, as a result, the Company, the Bank and OCC generally have agreed to give OAIC an exclusive right to purchase such subordinated classes of mortgage-related securities and Distressed Real Estate.
 Both the Company and OAIC may engage in the acquisition and resolution of mortgage loans, including non-performing and underperforming mortgage loans, and from time to time each such entity also may invest in various non-subordinated classes of mortgage-related securities.
 In this regard, OCC, which conducts the large multi-family residential and commercial real estate lending activities of the Company as well as manages OAIC, currently is emphasizing acquiring loans for OAIC (in order to enable OAIC to leverage the proceeds from the initial public offering of OAIC's common stock) and not the Company.
 As a result of the Company's and OAIC's strategies to invest in certain assets, there can be no assurance that investment opportunities which previously would have been taken by the Company will not be allocated to OAIC.
-In addition, from time to time the Company may sell loans, securities and real estate owned to OAIC, which also would involve potential conflicts of interest.
+In addition. from time to time the Company may sell loans, securities and real estate owned to OAIC, which also would involve potential conflicts of interest.
+The only such sale to date was the Company's sale to OAIC on May 19, 1997 of nine subordinate and IO mortgage-related securities with an aggregate carrying value of \$42.6 million, which resulted in a \$2.6 million gain to the Company.
 Although the Company and OAIC have established certain policies and procedures in order to ensure that sales and other transactions between the Company, the Bank and/or OCC, on the one hand, and OAIC, on the other hand (including without limitation the base compensation to be paid to OCC by OAIC for managing its day-to-day operations), are conducted on an arms'-length basis on substantially the same terms as would be present in transactions with unaffiliated parties, there can be no assurance that such procedures will be sufficient in all situations to solve potential conflicts of interest.
-See "Business-- Subsidiaries.
+See "Business--Subsidiaries.